yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 #### CPU:

-Any x86_64 CPU with support for the FMA instruction set, or an ARM64 CPU.
+Any x86_64 CPU with support for the FMA instruction set, or an ARM64-v8a or newer CPU.
 6 threads or more are recommended.

 - **Minimum:** Intel Core i5-4430 / AMD Ryzen 3 1200 / Snapdragon 460